Stay Posted on the Latest from Writers' Room

 LaToye is a researcher and consultant.
 Through WonderWhy Consulting, she drives a youth-centered design process by integrating formative research throughout the production life cycle for television content and educational technology.
-Throughout her career, LaToye has worked with leading producers and developers including Sesame Workshop, Nickelodeon, YouTube Originals Kids & Learning, and Google Education.
+Throughout her career, LaToye has worked with leading producers and developers including Sesame Workshop, Nickelodeon, YouTube Originals, and Google.
 At Michael Cohen Group, LaToye served as Director of Research for Nickelodeon's Bubble Guppies and ushered new production teams at YouTube Originals Kids & Learning through the content research process.
 In addition, LaToye had the great joy of serving as the 2016-2018 National President of the Children’s Media Association.

 Susan KimSesame Workshop Writers' Room Instructor

 Susan is a TV writer, YA and graphic novel author, documentary producer, and playwright.
-She has been a writer, story editor, and/or head writer writer for more than four dozen children’s series in the US and abroad, including Welcome to the Wayne, Astroblast, Clifford the Big Red Dog, Wonder Pets!, Reading Rainbow, Arthur, Are You Afraid of the Dark?, Cyberchase, Octonauts, Speed Racer, and Handy Manny.
+She has been a writer, story editor, and/or head writer writer for more than four dozen children’s series in the US and abroad, including Hello Ninja!, Welcome to the Wayne, Astroblast, Clifford the Big Red Dog, Wonder Pets!, Reading Rainbow, Arthur, Are You Afraid of the Dark?, Cyberchase, Octonauts, Speed Racer, Allegra's Window, Gullah Gullah Island, and Handy Manny.
 She has been nominated for the Emmy six times and the Writers Guild award four times.

 Tim McKeonHelpsters, Creator/Executive Producer

-Tim is a three-time Emmy winning writer and producer.
-He is creator, executive producer and head writer for the Sesame Workshop live-action show Helpsters, which will premiere this fall on Apple TV+.
+Tim is a five-time Emmy winning writer and producer.
+He is creator, executive producer and head writer for the Sesame Workshop live-action show Helpsters, which premiered in 2019 on Apple TV+.
 Prior to that, Tim co-created and was head writer and executive producer for PBS Kids’ Odd Squad.
 He has also worked extensively in animation, having written on such shows as Disney’s Gravity Falls and Cartoon Network’s Adventure Time.
 He likes national parks and pie.

 Ken ScarboroughSesame Street, Head Writer

 Ken’s head writing credits include Curious George, Martha Speaks, Pocoyo, Arthur, and Doug.
 He served as a staff writer on NBC’s Saturday Night Live.
-For Sesame Workshop, Ken developed Bert and Ernie’s Great Adventures.
-He serves as Executive Producer and Head Writer of the Amazon series If You Give a Mouse a Cookie, which premiered in 2017.
-Other writing credits include Between the Lions and The Adventures of Pete & Pete.
-He has received multiple Emmy awards and nominations for his work.
+He became the Head Writer of Sesame Street in 2015 and has also served in that capacity for five Sesame Street specials, as well as for The Not-Too-Late Show with Elmo, which debuts in May 2020.
+He serves as Executive Producer and Head Writer of the Amazon series If You Give a Mouse a Cookie.
+He has received multiple Primetime and Daytime Emmy Awards for his work.

 Ligiah VillalobosGo, Diego!
 Go!, Head Writer

-Ligiah is a Writer, Producer, Consultant, Educator and Lecturer.
-She was the Head Writer on the Nickelodeon animated children’s show, Go, Diego!
-Go!, which became the first show to beat Dora the Explorer off the #1 spot.
-More recently, she was a Cultural Consultant on the Academy Award winning Pixar movie, Coco.
+Ligiah is a writer, producer, consultant, educator and lecturer.
+She was the head writer on the Nickelodeon animated children’s show, Go, Diego!
+Go!, which became the first preschool show to beat Dora the Explorer off the #1 spot.
+She was a cultural consultant on the Academy Award-winning Pixar movie, Coco.
 She is best known for the indie hit film Under the Same Moon, (La Misma Luna), which she wrote and executive produced.
-Currently, she is writing on the Netflix animated children's series, Super Monsters and she just sold an animated TV series to the Disney Channel, Adelita y Señorita.
-She is also a writer and associate producer on the animated feature film Koati, currently in production.
+More recently, she wrote on two Netflix animated children's series, Super Monsters Monster Pets and StarBeam.
+She is currently writing a one-hour drama for HBO Max and an animated children's series for Sesame Workshop.
+Koati, a feature animated film which she co-wrote and is an associate producer on, is currently in production.